Skau/ItchPatcher/README.md

 - cd to the location you put the .exe file
 - run *ngrok http 5000* (5000 means the port, and you can choose whatever, doesn't matter).
 - Then the session status will pop up, the forwading url which looks something like *https://xxxxx.ngrok.io* is the one to use as webhook.
 With the free version the url will work for eight hours.
-- When adding the webook on GitHub, make sure to check *Let me select individual events* and then *Releases*.
+- When adding the webook on GitHub, change content type to *content/json* and make sure to check *Let me select individual events* and then just have *Releases* ticked.
 - Remember to keep ngrok running.
 If you close it you will need to setup a new webhook with the new forwarding url.
 This is not necessary if you have a paid version, which allows you to specify a custom url that will never change.

 When the webhook is setup you can download or clone this project.